LuciusBest/grime-index/README.md

 - **Observed:** Initial 2D approach drew raw frames with no effect.
 - **Correction:** Pixels are now converted to grayscale and compared against a 0.22 threshold.
 Bright areas become fully transparent while dark areas are coloured red with a vertical gradient.
 - **Fix:** Video frames are cropped to preserve aspect ratio before export so thumbnails mimic `object-fit: cover` in every grid.
+- **Optimization:** Thumbnails are preloaded once at startup and reused when building selector grids.